jschrier/blog/_posts/2025-02-13-Norton-White-Tile-Method.md

     - Shades of [glazing chemistry]({{ site.baseurl }}{% post_url 2024-06-11-Imaginary-Syllabi:-Glazed-and-Confused %})...

 - Also cool: Powder coating color fill (works on wood, acrylic, class, clay etc).
 [Official Trotec video, with parameters for Speedy 300 80W laser](https://www.youtube.com/watch?v=IvvaAvXJye0).
 Premise is that you engrave a shallow trench, fill in the powder coating, and then run a pass which melts the powder coat where desired.
 This can achieve bright colors.
 It's a fundamentally different process (organic versus inorganic)...but the color fill is reported to be stable for up to 40 years.
 - Also cool: [Laser foil](https://www.youtube.com/watch?v=UJLY-26O4Yo).
 Fundamentally just an adhesive mylar coating, but can look cool.
 Can be applied to wood or acrylic.
-Video shows settings.
+Video shows settings